By Mat Herron

 The PBS stations in the U.S. are funded by donations from private individuals as well as larger donations from corporations and charitable trusts—plus a tiny bit of government money.
 The German system might be a little more fair in the long run—everyone has to pay ... but the news is de-centralized and non-commercial, the culture is produced locally, and with a high standard.
 There is so much funding for the arts, dance, music, theater—which gives artists a chance to really stretch out and be creative without having to worry about something selling a lot commercially.
 There is a friendly competition between the different regions to produce the best programming and concerts.

-In last October's Bass Player Magazine, you wrote, upon seeing Christian McBride, Ray Brown and John Clayton in Germany, that they reinforced everything you believe about the "the jazz tradition and progression of techniques and information from generation to generation."
+LEO: In last October's Bass Player Magazine, you wrote, upon seeing Christian McBride, Ray Brown and John Clayton in Germany, that they reinforced everything you believe about the "the jazz tradition and progression of techniques and information from generation to generation."
 What are your beliefs with respect to those two aspects?

 JG: I wrote that article actually after Christian, Ray and John performed with the WDR Big Band several years ago (mid-'90s).
 I had the great honor of performing alongside them—a true highlight for me.